Lower Bounds on the F-pure Threshold and Extremal Singularities: Introduction

 \section{Introduction}

-Fix an algebraically closed field $k$ of characteristic $p>0$.
-What is the most singular possible reduced hypersurface over $k$?
+Fix an algebraically closed field $k$ of positive characteristic $p$.
+What is the most singular possible hypersurface singularity over $k$?

 The {\it multiplicity} is the first crude measurement of singularity---roughly speaking higher multiplicity singularities are more singular.
 But we want to identify which singularities are the most singular, even taking multiplicity into account.
 Among multiplicity two singularities, for example, the cusp $y^2-x^3$ is more singular than the normal crossing $xy$, but also the cusp is more singular in some characteristics than others.
+For example, the derivative with respect to $x$ vanishes to all orders when $k$ has characteristic three, but only to order two in any other characteristic.

 The {\it $F$-pure threshold} is a more refined numerical invariant for comparing singularities of hypersurfaces in positive characteristic.
 Analogous to---but much more subtle than---the log canonical threshold for a complex hypersurface, the $F$-pure threshold is equal to one at each smooth point (or more generally, at each {\it $F$-pure} point), with "worse singularities" having {\it smaller} $F$-pure thresholds.
 Using the $F$-pure threshold, can we identify a class of singularities that is "maximally singular"?
 What are the properties of such "extremal singularities"?